mframpton/seqfam/docs/tutorial_and_api.rst

 The potential for genetic discovery in DNA sequencing data is reduced when samples are mislabelled.
 Hence, necessary quality control steps include identifying duplicates, and in the case of familial samples, verifying the ascertained familial relationships described in the pedigrees.
-The :file:`relatedness.py` module facilitates these quality control steps and is used in conjunction with KING software :cite:`Manichaikul2010`.
+The :file:`relatedness.py` module facilitates these quality control steps and is used in conjunction with `KING <http://people.virginia.edu/~wc9c/KING/>`_ software :cite:`Manichaikul2010`.
-Given genotypes for relatively common variants, KING can efficiently calculate a kinship coefficient for each sample pair.
+Given genotypes for relatively common variants, *KING* can efficiently calculate a kinship coefficient for each sample pair.
 The :file:`relatedness.py` module can then map each kinship coefficient to a degree of relationship and check it corresponds with the pedigree.
-KING is often already part of NGS analysis pipelines, so incorporating :file:`relatedness.py` is straightforward.
+*KING* is often already part of NGS analysis pipelines, so incorporating :file:`relatedness.py` is straightforward.
-Peddy :cite:`Pedersen2017` is an alternative which does not require KING.
+`Peddy <https://github.com/brentp/peddy>`_ :cite:`Pedersen2017` is an alternative which does not require *KING*.

 As input, the :file:`relatedness.py` module requires a pedigree information file in fam format and a kinship coefficients file from KING, either containing within or between-family sample pairs.
 The example script :file:`4_example_relatedness.py` uses :file:`data/cohort.fam` for the former and :file:`data/relatedness/king.kinship.ibs` (within-family sample pairs) for the latter.